-Project Charter – Your Reliable Guide on How to Start a Project
+Project Charter – Your 2024 Reliable Guide

 Project Charter Definition

 Any project starts with an idea.
 That idea should be articulated, defined, and presented to stakeholders.
-But how to do this without project goals, any roles assigned or even a project team?
+But how to do this without project goals, any roles assigned, or even a project team?
 That’s where a project charter comes in!

 What is a project charter?